Peer Support Specialist – WPW San Diego

-As part of the SIT, Peer Support Specialists identify and build positive relationships with homeless individuals and families living on the streets or in vehicles.
+As part of the WPW, Peer Support Specialists identify and build positive relationships with homeless individuals and families living on the streets or in vehicles.
 Peer Support Specialists assist clients in breaking the cycle of homeless by:

 WHAT YOU BRING

 - Collaborating with the WPW and clients to develop Individual Service Plans (ISP) that identify clear objectives related to stabilizing in housing

 - Providing case management such as assisting with housing location, temporary financial assistance, and assistance with enrolling in MediCal and accessing health services